CDC, FDA Looking Into Risk Of Nerve Complication After Johnson & Johnson COVID-19 Vaccine - KTVZ

 “Although the available evidence suggests an association between the Janssen vaccine and increased risk of GBS, it is insufficient to establish a causal relationship.
 No similar signal has been identified with the Moderna and Pfizer-BioNTech COVID-19 vaccines,” the label adds.

-The FDA said 100 preliminary reports of Guillain-Guillain Barré syndrome had been filed with the US government’s Vaccine Adverse Reporting System, out of 12.8 million Janssen vaccines given.
+The FDA said 100 preliminary reports of Guillain-Barré syndrome had been filed with the US government’s Vaccine Adverse Event Reporting System, out of 12.8 million Janssen vaccines given.

 “Guillain Barré syndrome (a neurological disorder in which the body’s immune system damages nerve cells, causing muscle weakness and sometimes paralysis) has occurred in some people who have received the Janssen COVID-19 Vaccine,” the FDA says in the label update for patients and caregivers.